MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 1. Build and run your solution on your development computer to confirm that the app runs without errors.

-## Unpackaged: Create a new project for an unpackaged C# or C++ WinUI 3 desktop app
+## Non-MSIX-packaged: Create a new project for a non-MSIX-packaged C# or C++ WinUI 3 desktop app

 1. To set up your development computer, see [Install tools for the Windows App SDK](/windows/apps/windows-app-sdk/set-up-your-development-environment).

 1. Download the latest installer for the Windows App SDK from [Downloads for the Windows App SDK](/windows/apps/windows-app-sdk/downloads).
-This will install the runtime package dependencies required to run and deploy an unpackaged app on the target device (see [Windows App SDK deployment guide for unpackaged apps](/windows/apps/windows-app-sdk/deploy-unpackaged-apps)).
+This will install the runtime package dependencies required to run and deploy a non-MSIX-packaged app on the target device (see [Windows App SDK deployment guide for unpackaged apps](/windows/apps/windows-app-sdk/deploy-unpackaged-apps)).

 1. **C++**.
 Install the [Microsoft Visual C++ Redistributable (VCRedist)](/cpp/windows/latest-supported-vc-redist) appropriate for the architecture of the target device.